viperproject/axiom-profiler/README.md

     z3 trace=true proof=true trace-file-name=foo.log ./input.smt2

+NOTE: if this takes too long, it is possible to run the Axiom Profiler with a prefix of a valid log file - you could potentially kill the z3 process and obtain the corresponding partial log.
+Some users (especially on Windows) have reported that killing z3 can cause a lot of the file contents to disappear; if you observe this problem, it's recommended to copy the log file before killing the process.

+Similarly, if you have a log file which takes too long to load into the Axiom Profiler, hitting Cancel will cause the tool to work with the portion loaded so far.

 ## Obtaining Z3 logs from various verification tools that use Z3 (feel free to extend this list via pull requests)